 - Direct or indirect support for non-governmental armed groups

 - Direct or indirect support for public or private security forces committing illegal activities

 - Unpaid government taxes, fees, and mining rights fees

 - Establishing a management system for responsible sourcing of materials

 - Monitoring and record keeping of transactions

-- We will monitor incoming gold, platinum and palladium raw materials for consistency with information obtained from suppliers, and maintain records appropriately.
+We monitor incoming gold, platinum and palladium raw materials for consistency with information obtained from suppliers, and maintain their records appropriately.

-- In accordance with the guidance of RMI and LPPM, we will arrange for an independent third-party audit on the responsible supply chain management system and implementation status on a regular basis.
+In accordance with the guidance of RMI and LPPM, we arrange for an independent third-party audit on the responsible supply chain management system and implementation status on a regular basis.